Netgate/frr/doc/developer/workflow.rst

 Code Formatting
 ---------------

+C Code
+^^^^^^

-FRR uses Linux kernel style except where noted below.
+For C code, FRR uses Linux kernel style except where noted below.
 Code which does not comply with these style guidelines will not be accepted.

 The project provides multiple tools to allow you to correctly style your code as painlessly as possible, primarily built around ``clang-format``.